 For Google Assistant

 - Open the Google Home app and select Automations.

 - Tap the plus icon in the lower-right corner.

 - Tap Add starter, then At sunrise or sunset.

-- Choose Sunrise/Sunset location, then your home address.
+- If prompted, choose your Sunrise/Sunset location, then your home address.

 - Tap When the sun rises/sets if you need to choose a time offset, up to 4 hours.

 - Tap Add action.